-Losing your fur baby is difficult enough.
+Losing your companion is difficult enough.
 I’m putting this page together to let you know some things to think about before that day comes.
 I hope it helps….

 You can NEVER take too many pictures!
 Once they are gone, you have no more opportunities for this, and no matter how big your collection seems, it will suddenly not seem like enough.